Keep Your Feet Healthy!

 - The toe-box should have enough room to wiggle your toes.

 - Your left and right foot may differ by as much as a full size.
 Measure both and fit the larger foot.

-- Your shoes are too small if your feet cramp or fall asleep while running or just afterwards or blisters and calluses occur between your toes.
+- Your shoes are too small if your feet cramp or fall asleep while running or just afterward or blisters and calluses occur between your toes.

 Fit Facts for Healthy Kids

 - Don’t hesitate to ask a pediatrician for advice if you have questions.

 - From birth to three years old, your child’s feet will grow a half size every three months.

 - Don’t let a child wear “hand-me-down” shoes.
 They’ve already been formed to fit another foot.